junseok-kim-ca/Customer-Shopping-Analysis/2. Dashboard/README.md

 ### Slicers
 ![image](https://github.com/user-attachments/assets/2bf8c64b-d1c8-4725-8761-5ac24ea840be)

-- Tools & Techniques Used:
+- Tools & Techniques Used: Used **Excel Slicers** to interactively filter Pivot Charts by:

-- Visualization Strategy (Why you used Stacked bar chart?) :
+  - Gender
+  - Age Group

-- Data Structuring Approach:
+  - Season
+  - Item Category

+- Visualization Strategy: Created **dynamic Pivot Charts** linked to slicers for real-time filtering by demographics, seasons, and product categories.
+Helped visualize patterns like seasonal trends or demographic preferences

+- Data Structuring Approach: Structured data in a **clean, tabular format** with consistent category labels to support seamless filtering and grouping in slicers and Pivot Tables

 - Key Business Takeaways:
+  - Instantly compare metrics (e.g., revenue or loyalty) by season, age group, or item type
+  - Identify target segments and product trends easily
+  - Enhances decision-making with interactive, filterable insights